Adam Ling: Rowing career

-Ling had his first international experience at the 2012 World Rowing U23 Championships in Trakai, Lithuania, where he came eighth with the lightweight men's four.
-At the 2013 World Rowing U23 Championships in Linz, Austria, he came fourth in the lightweight men's single sculls.
-Ling became an elite rower in 2014, and at the 2014 World Rowing Championships in Amsterdam in the Netherlands, he competed in the lightweight men's double sculls with Alistair Bond.
-They came second in their semi-final race, but did not start in the final.
-In early 2015, Ling became national champion in the lightweight men's single sculls at Lake Ruataniwha, beating Peter Taylor.
-At the 2015 World Rowing Championships in Aiguebelette, France, with "almost textbook-perfect race strategy" he won the A final ahead of Rajko Hrvat of Slovenia and Miloš Stanojević of Serbia.
+Ling gained his first international experience at the 2012 World Rowing U23 Championships in Trakai, Lithuania, where he finished eighth in the lightweight men's four.
+At the 2013 World Rowing U23 Championships in Linz, Austria, he placed fourth in the lightweight men's single sculls.
+He progressed to the elite level in 2014, and at the 2014 World Rowing Championships in Amsterdam, Netherlands, he competed in the lightweight men's double sculls with Alistair Bond.
+They finished second in their semi-final race, but did not start in the final.
+In early 2015, Ling became national champion in the lightweight men's single sculls at Lake Ruataniwha, defeating Peter Taylor.
+At the 2015 World Rowing Championships in Aiguebelette, France, he used what was described as "almost textbook-perfect race strategy" to win the A final, finishing ahead of Rajko Hrvat of Slovenia and Miloš Stanojević of Serbia.

-At the 2016 Final Olympic Qualification Regatta in Lucerne, Switzerland, Ling was partnered with Toby Cunliffe-Steel in the lightweight men's double sculls.
-They would have had to be within the first three spots to qualify for the 2016 Summer Olympics, but came sixth and thus missed out.
+At the 2016 Final Olympic Qualification Regatta in Lucerne, Switzerland, Ling partnered with Toby Cunliffe-Steel in the lightweight men's double sculls.
+They needed to finish within the top three to qualify for the 2016 Summer Olympics, but placed sixth and thus missed out.
 At the 2017 New Zealand rowing nationals at Lake Ruataniwha, he came second to Matthew Dunham in the premier lightweight singles.